Contents

 - David Malin Awards

-This competition is probably the most prominent astrophotography competition in the world.
+This competition is probably the most famous and prestigious astrophotography competition in the world.

-It is run by Greenwich Museum in London, UK that’s home to the Greenwich Observatory.
-2021 will be the 13th year that the competition has been running.
+It is run by Royal Museums Greenwich in London, UK – home to the Greenwich Observatory.

 When and how to enter